marvinabir/PrimeWheels/README.md

-# Overdrive Backend
+# PrimeWheels Backend

-This is the backend system for rideChuka, a platform for bike hiring, event management, and user interactions.
-It manages users, bikes, events, bookings, payments, and reviews.
+This is the backend system for PrimeWheels, a platform for car hiring, event promotion, and user interactions.
+It manages users, cars, events, bookings, payments, and reviews.

 ## Features:
 - User management (registration, activation, deactivation)